-Sunset Photography Tip #2.
 Be patient to get the best colours.
-The few minutes as the sun is crossing the horizon can be spectacular, but it is not the whole story of a sunset.
-As the sinking sun lights the clouds from below, often the richest colours can appear up to half an hour later.
+The few minutes as the sun is crossing the horizon can be spectacular, but that’s not the whole story of a sunset.
+As the sinking sun lights the clouds from below, often the richest colours appear up to half an hour later.
 By this time it will be getting quite dark, so be prepared with your tripod.
 You may be shooting exposures of half a second or more to bring out the best in your sunset photograph.

-Sunset Photography Tip #3.
 Find a good foreground subject.
 This may be the most important tip of all.
-Time after time people show me their sunset photos, and all I can think is “Great sky…pity you didn’t make a better photo out of it.”
+Time after time when people show me their sunset photos, and all I can think is, “Great sky…pity you didn’t make a better photo out of it.”
 We have all seen and photographed spectacular skies, so that alone is not enough to create your work of art.
 Try to identify some object that stands well above the horizon (trees, windmills, buildings, power-lines) and has a shape that will create a good silhouette.
 It doesn’t have to fill up your picture.
-In fact, it may only take up a small area – that will only make the sky seem even more impressive.
+In fact, it may only take up a small area–that will only make the sky seem even more impressive.
 The important thing is to give your picture a focal point, so that your viewer has something more interesting to look at than just a great sky.

-Sunset Photography Tip #4.
 Fill your photo with colour.
-You have probably heard of the ‘rule of thirds’ in landscape photography.
-In simple terms this rule suggests your horizon should be a third of the way from the top, or from the bottom, of your photo to create a balanced composition.
+You have probably heard of the rule of thirds in landscape photography.
+In simple terms, this rule suggests your horizon should be a third of the way from the top, or from the bottom, of your photo to create a balanced composition.
 The trouble is, when you are photographing into the sunset, everything in the foreground will be in silhouette.
 This means if you follow the rule of thirds, a big part of your composition will be totally black.
 This is one situation where you can ignore the rule of thirds.
 By allowing your sky to dominate the composition, you fill your picture with colour and draw even more attention to the richness of the sunset.

-Sunset Photography Tip #5.
-If near water, use it to enhance the effect.
-People often see a sunset at the beach, or by a river, and stand a long way back to get their shot.
+If you’re near water, use it to enhance the effect.
+People often see a sunset at the beach or by a river and stand a long way back to get their shot.
 This approach fails to take advantage of the reflections on the water, so instead of a rich foreground there will be too much empty black space.